Women’s Weekly Three-in-One Christmas Cake Mix

 This year I have made 1 quantity of this Basic Fruit Mix and am using the entire mix to make Christmas Cakes.
 The mix has made 5 cakes, two larger ones ( 20-22cm) for home, and three small cakes for gifts.
 The three small 12cm cakes are cooked for about 2 hours 20 mins, and the two large cakes cook for about 3 hours, all at 150C.

-Mini cakes can also be cut from a larger one, or use 400g tuna tins for baking, they are the perfect size, ( cook for about 1.5 hours) just make sure to run them through a dishwasher cycle before using.
+Mini cakes can also be cut from a larger one, or use 400g tuna tins for baking, they are the perfect size, just make sure to run them through a dishwasher cycle before using, and cook for about 1.5 hours.

 Ingredients for Basic Fruit Mix